Ghana kicks off coronavirus vaccination campaign with COVAX shots

+Nigeria took delivery of 3.92 million doses of the Oxford/AstraZeneca vaccines, while Angola received 624,000 on Tuesday.
+The Democratic Republic of Congo is expected to also take delivery of COVAX shots later on Tuesday.

+Ghanaian President Nana Akufo-Addo told a news briefing that the West African country aimed to vaccinate 20 million people or over 66% of its population by the end of 2021.

-People lined up for shots outside the regional hospital in the capital, Accra, for a first phase of vaccinations which will prioritise frontline health workers and others at high risk.
+People lined up outside the regional hospital in the capital, Accra, for a first phase of vaccinations which will prioritise frontline health workers and others at high risk.

 “I feel so good about taking the vaccine.
 It will protect me from contracting the virus from patients,” said Bernice Anaglatey, 42, who works in the COVID-19 intensive care unit at Accra’s Ridge Hospital as she queued for her shot.